 In order to think about how the Bible relates to the various business principles being studied, you will need to keep a journal of how Biblical passages of your own choosing relate to concepts learned in class.
-These journal entries can be brief (1-2 paragraphs each) and should include the verse reference and your own unique thoughts on how it relates to business.
-You will be required to do this for at least 10 passages during the semester (preferably derived from your own personal devotions and reflections).
-Journal entries will be handed-in twice during the semester, and class time will be set aside for overall group discussion of these journals.
+This assignment will be comprised of two parts.
+The first hand-in will be a series of journal entries that cover at least 5 verses/passages with your own unique thoughts on how they relate to business (1-3 paragraphs for each - preferably derived from personal devotions and reflections).
+The second hand-in later in the term should be written as a short paper (3-5 pages) discussing at least 5 additional verses/passages that all focus around 1-2 main themes relating to business, building on each other to form a more in-depth reflection on a particular topic(s).
+Class time will be set aside twice throughout the term for overall group discussion of these journals.